 There are some signs that the powers that be are thinking about ‘Building Back Better’, though the messages are far from clear or adequate.
 Members of CEL have vital knowledge and experience of working with people in their areas on renewable energy and energy efficient homes.
 Sydney plans on helping to grow the Community Energy sector in London and influencing actions to enable the sector to thrive.

 Tanuja joined the Community Energy London (CEL) board in June 2020 as the Treasurer.
-Tanuja has worked in the commercial sector in senior finance and general management positions, with Ford Motor Company, Deloitte, General Electric, Diageo and the BBC.
+Tanuja has worked in the commercial sector in finance and general management, with Ford Motor Company, Deloitte, General Electric, Diageo and the BBC.
 Tanuja also led the International Business Leaders Forum, a charity focused on corporate social responsibility, and was the COO of the Start Network, a humanitarian NGO.

-Tanuja is committed to the community energy sector and its role in the decarbonisation of the UK .
-She sees CEL as a catalyst at a time when there is greater appreciation of the climate emergency and of the power of communities to help address climate change.
+Tanuja sees CEL as a catalyst in the decarbonisation of the UK at a time when there is greater appreciation of the climate emergency and of the power of communities to help address climate change.

 One of three Directors and the community representative for Aldgate Solar Power, an exciting new Solar project supported by Repowering and the pilot for the first of many community energy projects in the City of London.